MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/SimpleAction.md

 Indicates that the action was just activated.

-*parameter* will always be of the expected type, i.e. the parameter type specified when the action was created.
+*$parameter* will always be of the expected type, i.e. the parameter type specified when the action was created.
 If an incorrect type is given when activating the action, this signal is not emitted.

-Since GLib 2.40, if no handler is connected to this signal then the default behaviour for boolean-stated actions with a `undefined` parameter type is to toggle them via the *change-state* signal.
+If no handler is connected to this signal then the default behaviour for boolean-stated actions with an undefined parameter type is to toggle them via the *change-state* signal.

 For stateful actions where the state type is equal to the parameter type, the default is to forward them directly to *change-state*.
 This should allow almost all users of **Gnome::Gio::SimpleAction** to connect only one handler or the other.

     method handler (
       N-GObject $parameter,